Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Once executed, a yellow message will remind you to check the state of the gpu with *amdgpu-monitor*.
 I suggest to use the monitor routine while you run pac in order to see the changes in real-time.

+The command line option *--force_write* will result in all configuration parameters to be written to the bash file.
+The default behavior since v2.4.0 is to only write changes.
+The *--force_write* is useful for creating a bash file which can be execute to set your cards to a known state.
+As an example, you could use such a file to configure your GPUs on boot up.

 ![](amdgpu-pac_scrshot.png)

 In the interface, you will notice entry fields for indicating new values for specific parameters.
 In